defog-ai/sql-eval/README.md

 [![tests](https://github.com/defog-ai/sql-generation-evaluation/actions/workflows/main.yml/badge.svg)](https://github.com/defog-ai/sql-generation-evaluation/actions/workflows/main.yml)

 This repository contains the code that Defog uses for the evaluation of generated SQL.
 It's based off the schema from the [Spider](https://github.com/taoyds/spider), but with a new set of hand-selected questions and queries grouped by query category.
+For an in-depth look into our process of creating this evaluation approach, see [this](https://defog.ai/blog/open-sourcing-sqleval/).

 ## Introduction